motivepick/-motive-back-end/README.md

 1. Install PostgreSQL
 2. Create the database using `CREATE DATABASE motive ENCODING 'UTF8' TEMPLATE template0;`
 3. Make sure that the database is running on `localhost` on `5432` port, the username is `postgres` and the password is `postgres`.
 If that's not the case, see "How To Run With Non-Default Database.
-3. In the project root run `./mvnw spring-boot:run`.
+3. In the project root run `./mvnw spring-boot:run -D spring.profiles.active=dev`.

 ## Short Note About Deployment To LIVE